vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

-  I used to consistently get aboe 20 seconds but of late (in May 2025 in India after travel-related adjustment) have been going down to about 15 seconds, and occasionally dipping even below that.
+  I used to consistently get above 20 seconds but of late (in May 2025 in India after travel-related adjustment) have been going down to about 15 seconds, and occasionally dipping even below that.